prakadesh/100-days-of-cybersecurity/r1-log.md

 ### R1D33
 -   completed day 33 by completing Cybersecurity Compliance Framework & System Administration from IBM coursera [My Credly Badge](https://www.credly.com/badges/d271d829-9ca2-4bec-9e94-d5e6a794593a/public_url)
+### R1D34-36
+- prepration for the sem exam on  cloud security
+- learned on various topics such as
+   - Security Concepts, cloud models such as deployement mangement and service model
+   - crytographics along with X.509 certificates, OpenSSL
+   - issues in cloud
+   - Virtualization System-Specific Attacks
+   - Technologies for Virtualization based Security
+   - Legal and Compliance Issue

+### R1D37
+- completed day 37 by studying on api Reconnaissance such as
+   - passive Reconnaissance
+   - active Reconnaissance
+- from API Penetration Testing course from apisec
+### R1D38
+unable to study anything related to my domain as i was busy for prepration for pla exam
+### R1D39
+- completed day 39 by started doing Foundations of Cybersecurity from google course from coursera as a part of Google Cybersecurity Professional Certificate it helped to revise some of the core conceptes such as  the impact of security attacks on business operations and  security ethics.